- 1A large crowd of people, especially one that is disorderly and intent on causing trouble or violence: a mob of protestersMore example sentences

 verb (mobs, mobbing, mobbed)[with object] Back to top

-- 1Crowd around (someone) in an unruly and excitable way in order to admire or attack them: he was mobbed by autograph huntersMore example sentences
+- 1Crowd round (someone) or into (a place) in an unruly way: he was mobbed by autograph huntersMore example sentences

 - His focus was on the furniture but he hardly got a chance to look at the stuff on display as ecstatic fans practically mobbed him for autographs.